ej2/python-quickbooks/README.rst

        access_token = session_manager.access_token

 Store ``access_token`` for later use.
-See `Unable to get Access tokens` if you have issues getting access tokens.
+See `Unable to get Access tokens`_ for issues getting access tokens.

 Accessing the API
 -----------------